-At Pacific Workers’ Compensation Law Center, we understand the full impact catastrophic injuries have on victims and their families.
+At Pacific Workers', The Lawyers for Injured Workers, we understand the full impact catastrophic injuries have on victims and their families.
 We know that these cases are distinct from other personal injury claims; you need compensation not only for your immediate losses but also for your ongoing and future damages, as well.
 Our Oakland catastrophic injury attorneys are prepared to help you fight for just that.
 When handling complex catastrophic injury claims, we conduct exhaustive investigations in order to uncover all possible avenues of compensation.
 This allows us to build solid cases aimed at securing the maximum possible compensation you are owed.

 Common Types of Catastrophic Injuries

 As previously stated, there is no true definition of a catastrophic injury; any injury that causes considerable challenges and hardships for the victim can be considered catastrophic.
 That being said, some types of injuries are more likely to have debilitating effects.
 These injuries are almost always classified as catastrophic in nature.